-It is the responsibility of the person chairing a meeting of security holders to ascertain the true will of the security holders attending and voting at a meeting, whether they attend in person, electronically or by proxy or other representative.
-This can only be achieved with certainty by calling a poll on all resolutions to be considered by security holders.
+It is the responsibility of the person chairing a meeting of security holders to ascertain the true will of the security holders attending and voting at the meeting, whether they attend in person, electronically or by proxy or other representative.
+In most situations, this can only be achieved with certainty by conducting a poll.